 - Your OPT Cap-Gap extension lasts only through September 30.
 If your H-1B is still pending on October 1, you must stop working until the H-1B is approved and becomes effective.

-- If your H-1B petition is not subject to the cap, you are not eligible for the OPT Cap-Gap Extension.
+- If your H-1B petition is not subject to the cap, or was based on a prior year, you are not eligible for the OPT Cap-Gap Extension.
 Your H-1B must become effective no later than the day after your OPT expires in order to maintain your employment authorization.

 You may request an updated Form I-20 from ISSS to document your OPT Cap-Gap Extension.
 Please allow at least two weeks for processing.